JoacimWall/Visual-studio-multilingual-extension/README.md

 <img width=“100” height="200" src="https://github.com/JoacimWall/Visual-studio-multilingual-extension/blob/main/Images/SolutionExample.png">

-### It has four main functions.
+### It has five main functions.

 * Synchronization of Resx files
 * Translation of texts by Google translate or Microsoft translate
 * Export of translations into csv or xlsx file for final translation by external stakeholder
 * Import of final translations from external stakholder
+* List all unused translations to keep out resources files clean.

 ## Road map
 * Posibility to export all rows not only the one that need translations.